billw2/rpi-clone/README.md

 is standard in recent Raspbian distributions.
 After running, PARTUUID usage will propagate to subsequent clones.
 This changes the booted fstab and cmdline.txt, so have a backup first.
++ FUSE mounts (ssh mounts) should be unmounted before cloning or else the directory mounted on will not stat and the directory will not be made on the clone.
+You will get a readlink stat error from rsync because root can't access a users FUSE mount - only the user can.

 ## rpi-clone Example Runs
 #### 1) First clone to a new SD card in USB card reader